A Scare at Bedtime

 Each episode follows the same pattern: Rodge, the dumber of the two, arrives home.
 Originally the pair would get into bed but in later seasons they sat at the kitchen table.
 They talk about what Rodge was doing, with Podge usually insulting him.
 This leads Podge on to telling a story (acted out by live actors) about some people (whose names are usually sexual innuendos, e.g. Chris Peacock, Ulick McGee, Neil Down, Mickey Scratcher and Inspector Bush) who inevitably come to an unpleasant end.
 Rodge interrupts the story with stupid comments and/or reference to masturbation.
 It ends with Podge punishing Rodge for no reason.

 Podge and Rodge have mimicked Irish folk duo Foster and Allen.
 The characters are called "Fester and Ailin'" and were seen on An Audience with Podge & Rodge satirically arguing with Foster and Allen, with each claiming the other copied their act.
 Fester states: "Ailin' here came out of the womb with that accordion on him".
 Fester and Ailin' also claim that Foster and Allen's song "Bunch of Thyme" was in fact a stolen copy of their original work "Bunch of Lesbians".
 Fester and Ailin's songs featured in the series included "Tropical Diseases", "The Monkey Song" and "Doing the Wife's Sisters on the Sly" as well as the classic yuletide number "There's a Dead Man Up The Chimney".

 The show has run for nine series as of January 2006.
 The programme has aired in both the UK and Ireland on RTÉ Two, Tara TV, UK Play and the Paramount Comedy Channel.
-A Scare at Bedtime was nominated in the Best Entertainment Programme category of the Irish Film and television Academy Awards in both 1999 and 2000.
+A Scare at Bedtime was nominated in the Best Entertainment Programme category of the Irish Film and Television Awards in both 1999 and 2000.
 Winning the IFTA for Best Entertainment Programme in 2000.

 'A Scare at Bedtime Collection' is an eight disc DVD box set of all nine seasons of 150 episodes (including fifty never for sale before) that was released to coincide with Halloween 2010.